Evidence-Based

 Stage 2: Main Application

 The main application is where all the therapy methods and tools relevant to your goals will be introduced and practised.
 It includes, if desired, general methods to strengthen and enhance your relationship.
-It concerns both what we do in the session and what you do between sessions.
-Our starting point in all our work will always be the highlighting of and building on your existing knowledge and skills, and relationship strengths.
+They will concern both what we do in the session and what you do between sessions.

 Home Application

 It is likely that you will be invited to carry out therapy activities between sessions.
 The best way to make Couples Therapy work effectively is to practice at home what you learn and discover in therapy.
-Many couples find these home activities gratifying and even fun at times.

 Number of Sessions